Loschcode/rails_async_migrations/README.md

   # which adapter worker you want to use for this library
   # for now you have two options: :delayed_job or :sidekiq
   config.workers = :sidekiq

+  # sidekiq queue name to use for async migrations
+  config.sidekiq_queue = :custom_queue
 end
 ```